Top 10 traditional Egyptian food to try in Egypt

 Om Ali

-The dessert's name, "Om Ali," translates to "Ali's mother," and Egyptians enjoy humorously poking fun at its name.
+The name of the Egyptian dessert, 'Om Ali,' translates to 'Ali's mother,' and Egyptians enjoy humorously poking fun at its name.

 Om Ali is made by layering pieces of puff pastry, nuts (such as almonds or pistachios), raisins, and coconut flakes in a baking dish.
 The pastry and fillings are then generously soaked in a sweet milk mixture, typically made from milk, sugar, and fragrant ingredients like rosewater or orange blossom water.
 The dessert is then baked until the top turns golden and the flavors meld together, creating a heavenly combination of textures and tastes.